 Now we have told you about the origin and history of the popularity of the Shaka Sign.

 Starting in 1985, Honolulu City Lights quickly became a month-long celebration.
 It began in front of Honolulu Hale (Honolulu City Hall) with a 50-foot tall, beautifully decorated Christmas Tree.

 Soon holiday lights and decorations beautified the area.
 Each year the decorations grew further, covering more of downtown Honolulu.
 Eventually, they went all the way down to the civic center and were called The Corridor of Lights.

 In 1989, the 21-foot-tall Shaka Santa came riding out of the sky and landed at the outdoor fountain of Honolulu Hale where he has been every year since.
 He was joined by Tutu Mele in the early 1990s along with the alphabet blocks, gnomes, bears, and Rudolph the Red-Nosed Reindeer.
 Like many visitors from the North, he decided to return to Hawai’i every year.

 2004 Marked Honolulu City Lights 20th Anniversary Celebration

-This year, 2020, Shaka Santa and Tutu Mele are masking up.
+Two years ago, in 2020, Shaka Santa and Tutu Mele were masking up like the rest of us.
 After all, we need them to be around for all future generations.
-They are both still as jolly as can be, even wearing their bright colored masks.
+They were both still as jolly as can be, even wearing their bright-colored masks.